-SharePoint Online versus SharePoint Server
+SharePoint online vs. SharePoint Server

 You have two main choices when selecting a version of SharePoint.
 You can choose a version that resides on a local server or you can choose a cloud-based version.

 SharePoint Server: SharePoint Server is installed at your local premises, including all the servers, databases, and operating systems, and it is managed and maintained by your company IT personnel.
 SharePoint “on premises” is a snapshot of the features available in SharePoint Online based on the release date.
-For example, the latest version is SharePoint Server 2019.

 If you want to stay with the latest and greatest, then SharePoint Online is your best option.

-Common SharePoint Templates
+Common SharePoint templates

 A number of site templates are available in SharePoint.
 Site templates are grouped into categories such as Collaboration, Enterprise, and Publishing.